tinacms/tina.io/content/blog/evolution-of-inline-editing.md

      title="tina-inline-editing"
      allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
+     class="wide"
    ></iframe>

 We gain a lot of control as developers with this approach.
 The inline editing components live with your layout components and behave pretty much as you would expect them to.

 But there are a few trade-offs to this approach that we've [discussed before](/blog/more-changes-coming-to-inline-editing/).

 - Components like `InlineText` add markup and behaviour that can interfere with your desired layout and styling.
 You now have an `input` element and wrapping divs where you'd normally just render text.
 - Sidebar editing forms are constructed from a single configuration object.
 Inline editing brings a separate developer experience and set of concepts to understand.

 Another side effect of having inline editing coupled to your components is that you're now bringing TinaCMS with your components, everywhere.